 There’s even built-in Wi-Fi, which allows you to sync the vacuum with the Tineco App.
 This is really a gimmick, as most of the information is displayed on the LED screen anyway, but the app does make it easier to track when the filter needs to be cleaned.

 Unfortunately, the Tineco has a relatively small 0.6 litre dustbin capacity.
 This is around 20% smaller than the Dyson V11 Absolute, so you’ll need to empty it more frequently.
+0.6 litres is still around average for a cordless vacuum though, so this isn’t a major criticism.

 Manoeuvrability and Ease of Use

-As with most cordless vacuums, the Tineco is easy to manoeuvre around the home.
+As with most cordless vacuums, we think the Tineco is easy to manoeuvre around the home.
 It’s not the lightest model we’ve reviewed, but it’s not too heavy and the floorhead pivots for smoother cleaning.

 It’s also a surprisingly quiet vacuum cleaner, especially considering the powerful suction.